 1. What is risk management in social media?

 Social media risk management is your company’s approach to identifying, mitigating, and handling risks on social media platforms.
+It's about being proactive to reduce risks and handle issues quickly and professionally.

 2. What types of risks does a social media risk management strategy cover?